Zendro-dev/Zendro-dev.github.io/apiDocumentation.md

 }
 ```

 * `readOneRecord(id): Record` - Check user authorization and return one record with the specified id in the id argument.
+Example:
 ```
 query {
   readOneRecord(id: 23){